-1.3.1 The use of personal protective equipment, such as (but not limited to) protection for the eyes, ears, feet and head is recommended.
+- 1.3.1 Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
+Only use accessories and attachments approved by Exmark. - 1.3.2 The use of personal protective equipment, such as (but not limited to) protection for the eyes, ears, feet and head is recommended.

-◆ This machine produces sound levels in excess of 85 dBA at the operator's ear when in operation.
+This machine produces sound levels in excess of 85 dBA at the operator's ear when in operation.